 When we have pitched our tents, Nuru drives to the staff quarters to pay his fine.
-As it turns out, the chief ranger is now very drunk, calling the whole affair a trifle and telling Nuru that he doesn’t have to pay any fine.
-The following morning, however, when we are about to leave Lobo, he has once again changed his mind, and Nuru must pay his fine!
+As it turns out, the chief ranger is now very drunk.
+He calls the whole affair a trifle, informing Nuru that he doesn’t have to pay any fine.
+The following morning, however, when we are about to leave Lobo, he has once again changed his mind, and Nuru must pay the fine!

 Lobo is a beautiful place.
 The lodge has been built among a group of kopjes – isolated rocky outcrops, which, somewhat wantonly, pierce the savanna here and there.
 Incidentally, they are the remains of ancient, eroded mountains.
 To the Boer, when they migrated to Southern Africa in the 1700s, these outcrops resembled heads, so they named them kopjes (‘head’ in Dutch).